Queen Bees and Lots of Feed

 Hope you can bee there! :)

 If you would like to join the A2B2 Flow Hive Team or would like to know more about the Flow Hive in general, please contact Jen Haeger at firstname.lastname@example.org.
-All are welcome regardless of experience level! :)
+All club members are welcome regardless of experience level! :)

 Well folks, after having only seen 1 mite on our previous mite counts, our last mite test on Saturday revealed 20 mites per 300 bees in the Flow Hive and 30 mites per 300 bees in the split hive!!!